 From whom are data collected?

-The Statistics Act obliges Statistics Finland to treat the data as confidential.
+The Statistics Act (280/2004) obliges Statistics Finland to treat the data as confidential.
 In the statistics to be published, the data are reported in statistical form so that individual answers are protected.

 What are the data used for?

 The data of the Consumer Survey are used for anticipating economic development and consumption.
 The results of the Consumer Survey strongly correlate with changes in private consumption, gross domestic product (GDP), unemployment and inflation.
 The direct questions on plans of making purchases, saving or raising a loan are also a good indication of how households' decisions are carried through.

 Consumers’ views and plans are interesting not only to the European Union and the European Central Bank but also particularly to the media, economic policy decision-makers, economists at financial and research institutions, and market analysts in the fields of business and trade.